GiladLeef/kangaroo/README.md

 ### Features

 - **256-bit, Fixed-size arithmetic:** Utilizes 256-bit, fixed-size arithmetic for efficient computation, which enables 254-bit search range.
+- **Endomorphism optimization** We only compare the Y-coordinates of the points, so that a collision can be found three times faster.
 - **Fast modular inversion:** Implements fast modular inversion using Delayed Right Shift 62 bits.
 - **Fast modular multiplication:** Utilizes 2 steps folding 512 bits to 256 bits reduction using 64-bit digits.
 - **Multi-GPU support:** with CUDA optimisation via inline PTX assembly.